danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 Naturally, you can download the PdParty source and open the test patches & examples to see how this is done: <https://github.com/danomatika/PdParty/tree/master/res/patches>

+Download the [**PdParty Composer Pack**](http://docs.danomatika.com/PdParty_composerpack.zip) which contains the abstractions you need when composing on your computer as well as scene type templates.

 ### Detailed Instructions

 *Largely borrowed from [PdDroidParty](http://droidparty.net/)*